-The school focuses on English Learner (EL) scholars as well as scholars with disabilities and monitoring to ensure these groups are progressing on the state and individual indicators developed for each scholar.
-Students with disabilities are a significant subgroup identified for ATSI as explained above and many of our goals will monitor IEP scholars progress, including looking at scholar progress on their individual goals.
+Progress on the CAASPP in ELA and math provide a good measure of scholar progress towards meeting Goal 1.
+We focus on English Learner (EL) scholars as well as scholars with disabilities and monitoring to ensure these groups are progressing on the state and individual indicators developed for each scholar.
+In addition, we will evaluate progress on the science test to align with all state measures.
+And additional measure for IEP scholars is to measure progress on their individual IEP goals.
 From 2021-22 to 2022-23, the percent of scholars meeting their individual goals increased.

 Part of this goal is to ensure that scholars have access to classroom materials and are taught by credentialed teachers.
-In addition to monitoring appropriate assignments based on credential content area, the school is also working to increase the number of teachers with clear and valid or preliminary credentials as monitored by the Williams Act and to fill vacancies in a timely manner.
+Our teachers create their own materials for scholars.
+In addition to monitoring appropriate assignments based on credential content area, we are also working to increase the number of teachers with clear and valid or preliminary credentials as monitored by the Williams Act.
+All teachers receive coaching and feedback through observations and debriefs with a school administrator, ongoing staff professional development, and lesson plan feedback.